SuperCarryDFY/Blog/content/post/Combination of Papers.md

 This is a well-known work from CVPR2016, which has got 6.5k citation numbers up-to-date.

-There are two parts seems to be important to me: **comparison between global max pooling and global average pooling**, as well as **framework**.
+There are two parts that seem to be important to me: **the comparison between global max pooling and global average pooling**, as well as **the framework**.

 ## GMP vs. GAP

 > We believe that GAP loss encourages the network to identify the extent of the object as compared to GMP which encourages it to identify just one discriminative part.
 >
-> while GMP achieves similar classification performance as GAP, GAP outperforms GMP for localization.
+> While GMP achieves similar classification performance as GAP, GAP outperforms GMP for localization.

 GAP can focus on a wide range of pixels while GMP only depends on the most significant feature.